 - Partners in doctoral dissertation research with Indiana University.

-- Field based research in best practice standards in RT for intellectual and developmental disabilities.
+- Field-based research in best practice standards in recreational therapy for intellectual and developmental disabilities.